Telegram vs. WeChat: The Battle of the Super Apps

 Step 3: Build Your App

-Here’s an example of a simple counter app:
+Here’s an example of a simple counter app within telegram that ensures your app work properly with built-in authentication:

 const app = {